Set Up Clinician(s)

 NOTE: The default SOAPnote docuplate when SOAPware is installed is for getting started/introduction purposes only.
 It needs replacement once users have completed the initial Introduction to SOAPware.

 Docuplates allow common sets of document items for various chart sections to be saved and reused later.
 This capability is particularly useful for documenting common conditions seen repeatedly.
 They are also great tools for implementing Best Practice Guidelines and more consistency in documentation.

-You will want to have a docuplate set up as your default as well as docuplates for specific visit types.
+A user will want to have a docuplate set up as the default, as well as docuplates for specific visit types.